-Thrombocytopenia diagnosed in pregnancy is called “gestational thrombocytopenia.”
-However, some women may have chronic cases of thrombocytopenia that were unknown until they had routine prenatal blood tests.
+When diagnosed in pregnancy, the condition is called gestational thrombocytopenia.
+However, some women may have chronic cases of thrombocytopenia, that went undiscovered until their routine prenatal blood tests.

-Why do pregnant women have higher rates of thrombocytopenia?
-We’re not really sure.
+Pregnant women tend to have higher rates of thrombocytopenia, but researchers aren’t really sure why that is.
 We know that a low platelet count results from the body’s tendency to use up or destroy platelets faster than it can produce them.
 It appears that pregnancy speeds up the blood’s natural renewal processes, but it’s not clear why this happens.

-Additionally, some pregnant women are put on blood thinners to treat more serious conditions.
+Additionally, some pregnant women go on blood thinners to treat other, more serious conditions.
 This type of therapy can affect your blood count.
-If you are being treated with blood thinners, your doctor will keep this in mind during your prenatal visits and will talk you through managing your health.
+If you are being treated with blood thinners, your doctor will keep this in mind during your prenatal visits, and will talk you through managing your health.